Brooksby Village's frequently asked questions

 Erickson Living medical team facts:

-- The team also includes physical, speech and occupational therapists, dieticians, social workers and more.
+- The team also includes physical, speech and occupational therapists, dietitians, social workers and more.

 How much does continuing care cost?

-A: All residents of our continuing care neighborhood will pay a one-time Refundable Entrance Deposit*.
-After that, pricing will be structured according to the level of care required.
-Some services, such as rehab, are covered by Medicare.
+A: All residents of our Continuing Care neighborhood will pay a one-time Refundable Entrance Deposit.* After that, pricing will be structured according to the level of care required.
+Some services, such as rehabilitation, are covered by Medicare.
 For details, see our pricing page.